These no fuss, no muss Easiest Red Velvet Cookies come in handy when you need a quick snack or dessert!

-*This recipe works with any cake mix.
+Some people refer to this as Red Velvet Cookie Cake Mix.
+The one pictured is the same and this recipe works with any cake mix.
 I especially like chocolate and red velvet.

 **There are three eggs pictured but the recipe only calls for two.
 Maybe I did that as a test to see if you were paying attention.
 Remember that three legged chicken I cooked once?
 Yes, in my wisdom I am sure I did this as a test to see who was awake at the computer today.
 Either that or I just happened to grab three eggs and that is what ended up in the photograph.
 I have a lot going on in this old brain of mine.
 Things happen.

 Recipe For Red Velvet Cookies: Step by Step Instructions